Vanessa Kirby Bio

 Early Life and Background

-Vanessa Nuala Kirby was raised in Wimbledon, London.
-She is the daughter of Jane Cooper Kirby, a former Country Living magazine writer, and Roger Kirby, a retired surgeon who served as President of the Royal Society of Medicine.
-Kirby has siblings, including a brother named Joe and a sister, Juliet, who later worked with her in the production sphere.
+Vanessa Kirby was raised in Wimbledon, London, England.
+Her parents are Jane Cooper Kirby, a former writer for Country Living magazine, and Roger Kirby, a retired surgeon who served as President of the Royal Society of Medicine.
+She has two siblings: Joe, who works as a school teacher, and Juliet, who works as a theatrical agent.
+Growing up in a family with strong academic and creative influences shaped her interest in the performing arts.

 Vanessa Kirby Career